wp-plugins/vhx/README.txt

 = I need help!
 Can you help me? =

-Yep, just shoot us an email at publishers@vhx.tv
+Yep, just shoot us an email at sell@vhx.tv

 = I want to link to another VHX site other than my primary domain?
 Can I do that? =